KatherineGong/Take-Home-Challenge/README.md

 Task16.pdf: Document the code and include comments to explain the results.

 ## How to Solve this Problem
 The main objective of this analysis is to investigate whether any proteins are associated with disease status.
 After loading the data, I first cleaned and preprocessed the protein dataset.
 For each column representing a specific protein, I checked for NA values to determine if any proteins were not present in enough samples (at least 70% of the 192 samples).
 Additionally, I checked for any duplicate protein names in the dataset.

-Since the NA values in the protein dataset were caused by outliers in the QA process, I did not impute them with any specific value, as the model will automatically exclude such values, and the NA value ratio in each column is not large.
+Since the NA values in the protein dataset were caused by outliers in the QA process, I did not impute them with any specific value, as the regression model will automatically exclude such values, and the NA value ratio in each column is not large.
 After this, I merged the protein data with the covariate data.

-Given that we aim to explore the relationship between disease status and protein levels, it is natural to consider disease as the independent variable and use protein abundance levels as the dependent variable.
-Since protein abundance values exhibit relatively high variance, I used log transformation to normalize them.
-Following this preparation, I utilized linear regression to fit the model.
-In the model with covariates, I excluded gender from the regression model since all data in the dataset are female.
-To ensure the code's reusability for future research that may include different genders, I utilized an if statement.
+In exploring the relationship between disease status and protein levels, it's logical to designate disease as the independent variable and protein abundance levels as the dependent variable.
+Given the relatively high variance in protein abundance values, I employed log transformation to normalize them.
+After this preprocessing step, I opted for linear regression to model the relationship, as it facilitates result interpretation and aligns well with the nature of the analysis.

+Function without covariates: log(protein_abundunce_value) ~ Disease_Status

+Function with covariates: log(protein_abundunce_value) ~ Disease_Status + Age (+ Gender) + PlateId

+In the model with covariates, I omitted gender from the regression model, as the dataset exclusively comprises female data.
+To ensure the code remains adaptable for future research involving different genders, I integrated an if statement to allow for the selection between two models.